GRASP: Replace Redundant Layers with Adaptive Singular Parameters for Efficient Model Compression: Experiments

+\paragraph{Retain Ratio \(r\)\%.} We further explore the impact of the retain ratio \(r\) on GRASP’s performance.
+As shown in Table~\ref{tab:ablation_retain_ratio} and Figure~\ref{fig:trend}, performance improves rapidly when increasing \(r\) from 0\% to 10\%, after which the gains largely saturate.
+This indicates that a retain ratio of 10\% serves as a practical inflection point, providing a strong trade-off between compression and accuracy.
+In practice, we therefore adopt a fixed retain ratio of 10\%, which consistently yields stable performance across benchmarks while maintaining high compression efficiency.
+These results further confirm that the selected redundant layers contain substantial redundancy, as even a small fraction of retained singular components suffices to recover most of the original performance.

-As detailed in Section \ref{method:Layer-wise Low-Rank Decomposition}, GRASP processes the redundant layers in a sequential manner, starting from the final redundant layer and proceeding backward through the network.
+\paragraph{One-shot Pruning vs Iterative Pruning} As detailed in Section \ref{method:Layer-wise Low-Rank Decomposition}, GRASP processes the redundant layers in a sequential manner, starting from the final redundant layer and proceeding backward through the network.
 This can be done using one-shot pruning, which identifies and decomposes all redundant layers in a single step, or iterative pruning, which processes layers one at a time to account for interactions between layers.
-We present the ablation results in Table \ref{tab:Pruning Strategy} in Appendix \ref{appendix:Robustness of GRASP towards Different Pruning Strategy}, which shows that both approaches achieve similar performance, with one-shot pruning being more efficient.
+We present the ablation results in Table \ref{tab:Pruning Strategy}, which shows that both approaches achieve similar performance, with one-shot pruning being more efficient.